Loading...

 • Romblon Island – San Pedro

-The wall at the San Pedro Sanctuary is known for its large sea turtles.
-It is also a habitat of sea snakes, eagle rays, sharks and swarm fish.
-The sanctuary is not only suitable for scuba diving but also for snorkeling.
+The wall at San Pedro Sanctuary is well known for its large sea turtles.
+It’s also home to sea snakes, eagle rays, sharks, and schools of fish.
+The sanctuary is suitable not only for scuba diving but also for snorkeling.

 • Romblon Island – Bangbon